BharathxD/System-Design/Real World Systems/Design Locks: Locks managed by a central machine/README.md

 (MongoDB transaction uses remote locks on involved rows) Distributed [Redlock] → Distributed locks with Redis

 Distributed locks are mostly used in systems which need high degree of correction

+**Idea:** 5 master nodes of redis, No replication, All independent

+**Acquire Lock**

+- Client goes throughout 5 nodes, trying to ACQ_LOCK with timeout
+- If the lock is acquired on >50% then ACQUIRED
+- Else release the lock on acquired instances and return FAILED